mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 2, 2018
+- When installing on Ubuntu 18, use docker.io instead of docker-ce
+- The capinout caused a crash when a "sudo su" monitored command is followed by a non-elevated user command.
+- Move routing and resolv.conf settings into /etc/rc.local instead of fixlocal.sh
+so they persist across start/stop of the containers.

 May 31, 2018
 - Work around Docker bug that caused text to wrap in a terminal without a line feed.
 - Extend COMMAND\_COUNT to account for pipes